impchai/OpenDiff-diffusion-model-with-open-data/README.md

 Then, you can use the well-trained model to obtain the embeddings of regional features, which are saved in 'region_embeding_xxx.txt'.

-After acquiring the embeddings, you can run the exe_traffic.py to implement our Opendiff model.
+After acquiring the embeddings, you can run the exe_traffic.py in the diffusion_model folder to implement our Opendiff model.

 # Model Training